That Post-Run Feeling | Kane Footwear

 On rest days, try Kane Recovery Shoes

-The Kane Revive shoe provides superior cushioning coupled with precise biomechanics.
+The Kane Revive shoe provides superior support coupled with precise biomechanics.
 The proprietary blend of EVA, a 10mm heel raise, and arch support ensure an easy transfer from heel to toe, allowing foot and leg muscles to recover.

 Warm up before a run and cool down afterward